fstelluti/WalkingSimulatorFramework/README.md

 # Walking Simulator Framework for Unity

-> Set of tools used for walking simulator or exploration based games.
+> Set of tools used for walking simulators or exploration based games.

 #### Features